Naitik168/Naitik168/README.md

 Hi, I'm Naitik - A student and techenthusiast.

 ### Summary
 Final year B.tech Computer Engineering student.
 Interested in software development, Backend and blockchain.
 Always eager to learn new technologies and software development tools.
-Good in team management and performing tasks as a team.
+Good in team management and multitasking.

 <!--Education section -->
 <details>